SeanKilleen/seankilleen.github.io/_posts/2018-12-28-my-tenets-of-operational-support.markdown

 ## Before Something Goes Wrong

 * We will attempt to spot leading indicators of a problem with monitoring and analytics.
 * We will ensure a clear "chain of custody" for any potential production issues.
 Who will be on duty?
 Who will receive it?
-We'll make sure we know that stuff and that you know it too.
+We'll make sure we know that stuff and that you know it, too.

 ## When Something Goes Wrong